-Option Description Hostname Name of the computer on which FortiClient EMS is installed.
-Serial Number Serial number for FortiClient EMS.
+Option Description Hostname Name of the computer where you installed FortiClient EMS.
 Version Version number for FortiClient EMS.
 Also displays the build number.
 If the current build is an interim build, also displays (Interim) beside the build number.
 Database Options to back up and restore the database.
 Click Backup to back up the database.
 Click Restore to restore a backed up database.
-System Time Time and date used by the computer on which FortiClient EMS is installed.
+System Time Time and date that the computer where you installed FortiClient EMS uses.
 Uptime Number of days, hours, minutes, and seconds FortiClient EMS has been running.